Chapter 5:

 “I swear…I hate that you remember that!”

 “It was a pretty big deal when it happened.
-That was the last time we had one of those…mind trips.
+That was the last time we had one of those…mind trips, or whatever.
 You never did explain what dancing swan lake was all about, so…”

 “Don’t worry about that.
 In fact, do me a favor, forget all of it!
 Now, excuse me.
 I need to talk with Harper before he leaves.”
 Amala rushed over to Harper as he conversed with Vernon.
 “Harper, listen…I just need to know something.”

 “Right!
 You’ve been trying to ask me for a while now, right?”
-His upbeat demeaner surprised Amala, being often been a bit off putting when interfacing with her normally.
+His upbeat demeanor shocked Amala!
+Normally, the boy exuded a more off putting and annoyed energy when interacting with her.

 “Don’t worry about it.
 Amala, this can wait until later, can’t it?”
 Vernon took control of the conversation.

-“Relax, we can talk next time.”
+“Chill, we can talk next time!”
 Harper said as he placed his hand on Vernon’s shoulder.
 “Come on.
-We need to hurry, for Vergil.”
-Vernon nodded.
+We need to hurry, for Vergil!”
+Vernon sheepishly nodded.

 “If it’s so important, just message him later.”
 Casting burgundy haze across himself, Vergil, and Harper, Vernon levitated the three up into the air.
 “By the way, Nick’O, I expect that you’ll be able to do this soon too!
 Although, I’m pretty sure you like getting all up close and personal with Katie, so…hahaha!”
 Nicolaus gave Vernon the finger as he flew away with the boy’s in tow.